Growth hacking is about three things: the funnel, the process, and the skillset.

 And so the team started from a tiny niche; their very first customers were none other than schools.
 Within 5 years, Fusion Books had become Australia’s largest yearbook publisher.
 It also expanded to New Zealand and France.
 For the record, Fusion Books is going strong to this day.

 Meanwhile, the two co-founders joined Cameron Adams, a ‘hardcore Googler’.
 The three of them started working intensely on a new graphic design platform, Canva.
 After a whole year and countless hours of user testing, the minimum viable product (MVP) of Canva was ready.
-On January the 1st, 2012, Melanie, Cliff, and Cameron found their company in Sydney, Australia.
+On January the 1st, 2012, Melanie, Cliff, and Cameron founded their company in Sydney, Australia.

 Today, Canvas’ valuation is over $6 billion dollars and it has more than 20 million users across 190 countries.
 It’s a tool meant to be used by anyone who is not a professional designer but wants to design.
 So how did they pull that off?